ycherkes/AddClassFromClipboard/README.md

 ## Overview

-This Visual Studio extension lets developers quickly create a new C# class (interface or enum) file from the clipboard text content.
+This Visual Studio extension lets developers quickly create a new C# class (interface, enum, or delegate) file from the clipboard text content.

 ---